Fun with shear operations and SVD – V – matrices of sheared n-dimensional ellipsoids

 Quadratic forms – Case 2: General centered and rotated ellipse

-We perform the same trick to get a quadratic polynomial with the vectors ve of a rotated ellipse:
+We perform the same trick with the vectors vE to get a quadratic polynomial for a rotated ellipse:

 \[